moeiniamir/mouse_pole/src/README.md

 ## Training

-Run sweeps with `hydra` with `ray` as the launcher.
+Sweeps use `hydra` with `ray` as the multi-process launcher.
 Below is an example sweep command.
+Note that the vectorized environment is also multi-process, so the number of CPUs for `ray.remote` should be set accordingly.

 ```bash
 python train.py --multirun \